Biennial Lecture and Dialogue of the Brown Capital Management Africa Forum: The African Continental Free Trade Area

-On December 14, 2021, the Brown Capital Management Africa Forum hosted an event featuring H.E.
-Wamkele Mene, Secretary-General of the African Continental Free Trade Area (AfCFTA) Secretariat.
+On December 14, 2021, the Brown Capital Management Africa Forum hosted the Biennial Lecture and Dialogue of the Brown Capital Management Africa Forum—The African Continental Free Trade Area (AfCFTA): Its Significance and Current State of Play, Challenges and Opportunities, including for U.S.-Africa Economic Relations with Wamkele Mene, Secretary-General of the African Continental Free Trade Area (AfCFTA) Secretariat.

 Refresh your browser window if stream does not start automatically.